pytorch/pytorch/docs/source/notes/autograd.rst

     t.register_hook(fn)
     t.backward()

-It can be helpful to know that under the hood, when hooks are registered to a Tensor, they actually become permanently bound to the grad_fn of that Tensor, so if that Tensor is then modified in-place, even though the Tensor now has a new grad_fn, hooks registered before it was
+Furthemore, it can be helpful to know that under the hood, when hooks are registered to a Tensor, they actually become permanently bound to the grad_fn of that Tensor, so if that Tensor is then modified in-place, even though the Tensor now has a new grad_fn, hooks registered before it was